jmillanacosta/mappings_enm/README.md

 |  4 |                                                    |                                                      | http://www.bioassayontology.org/bao#BAO_0003116            |                                                    |                                                    |

 https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2815474/ describes the LOOM algorythm used for mappings.
-It leads to very weird mappings, like BAO material entity = BAO immaterial entity, because of its pensalty system...
+It leads to very weird mappings, like BAO material entity = BAO immaterial entity, because of its text matching...
 It seems to be discontinued/not supported anymore, but BioPortal keeps showing the mappings from LOOM in the mappings tab.